UbongJacob-React-Native-Projects/codeSTACKr/README.md

-# Hey there, I'm Ubong Jacob 👋
+# Hey there 👋

-## About me
+## About me 😉

-###I'm a computer science student, mobile application Developer, and aspiring blockchain developer !!
+##I'm Ubong Jacob.
+A computer science student, mobile application Developer, and aspiring blockchain developer !!

 - 🌱 I’m currently learning ...
 React-Native.
 - 👯 I’m looking to collaborate with other React-Native developers.